 We believe that everyone can succeed in mathematics and our aim is for all students to develop their confidence in maths and share in our passion for the subject.
 At the heart of mathematics is solving problems.
 We aim to foster students ability to think mathematically, develop their ability to reason and problem solve through a mastery approach leading to well rounded and aspirational citizens of the future.

 This course will further develop knowledge and skills to help model and solve complex mathematical situations.
-Concepts from the Mathematics A Level will be developed with new and exciting areas of Mathematics introduced, such as matrices and complex numbers.
-The course content is half Pure Mathematics (two examiniations), one-quarter statistics (one examination) and one-quarter Mechanics (One examination).
+Concepts from the Mathematics A Level will be developed in more detail with new and exciting areas of Mathematics introduced, such as matrices and complex numbers.
+The course content is half Pure Mathematics (two examinations), one- quarter Statistics (one examination) and one-quarter Mechanics (one examination).
 Alongside the rigorous, stimulating and challenging course we deliver, we offer students the opportunity to deepen their interest, understanding and skills beyond A Level.
 Enrichment trips are organised where students attend inspirational lectures and develop problem-solving skills, giving them an insight into Mathematics based university courses.
-When it comes to applying to so a Mathematics degree, it would seem that the main thing Mathematices departments at University are interessted in is the Maths you have done, so the more you do the better!
-At Highcliffe we offer timetabled lessons throughout Year 12 and 13 that help prepare students for the STEM, and other entry examination papers.
-These lessons also prepare students for any Mathematical problem solving questions that could come up during interview, alongside improving their skills for their Further Mathematics examinations
+When it comes to applying to do a Mathematics degree, it would seem that the main thing Mathematics departments at University are interested in is the Maths you have done, so the more you do the better!
+At Highcliffe we offer timetabled lessons throughout Year 12 and 13 that help prepare students for the STEP, MAT and other entry examination papers.
+These lessons also prepare students for any mathematical problem-solving questions that could come up during interview, alongside improving skills for their Further Mathematics and Mathematics examinations.

 Exam Board: Edexcel